 In simple terms, when you open carry, you advertise that you are carrying a gun.
 When you conceal carry you hide the fact that you are carrying a gun.

 The pros and cons of concealed carry versus open carry is a huge topic.
 We will cover that in another blog post in the future.
-For now I’ll just say that I personally am not a fan of open carry.
+For now I’ll just say that I am not a fan of open carry.
 There are major tactical disadvantages.

 How Common is Open Carry?

 Many people don’t realize that most states allow open carry.
 In fact, 30 states allow open carry with no permit at all!
 15 states allow open carry but require a permit.
+Only 5 states don’t allow open carry.

 My home state of Ohio is one of the 30 states that allow a person to open carry a handgun without a permit.
 To conceal carry that same handgun would require having an Ohio Concealed Handgun License (CHL).